xiaoylu/leetcode_category/language/Java/Readme.md

 super() vs. this():
 ---
+  * Motivation: constructor does not have a name
   * call super() and this() only inside constructor
   * call super() and this() only once
   * super() is called by default in constructor which doest not have this()